Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is a California Professional Limited Liability Company?

 Businesses that require state licensing, such as accountants, attorneys, podiatrists, physical therapists, acupuncturists, etc., often must file as a Professional Limited Liability Company (sometimes referred to as a Professional LLC or PLLC) instead of an LLC.
-Filing for a PLLC is very similar to that of an LLC.
+Filing for a PLLC is very similar to filing for an LLC.

 What is the difference between LLC, Ltd, and Co?